skyying/remote-assignments/Week-2/README.md

 #### if an array is sorted

-there are many ways to do this, one is using sliding window method, or binary search, which only take o(log N) time;
+there are many ways to approach this, one is using sliding window method, Or can try binary search, which only take o(log N) time.

 💻 [Code Here](./twoSum.js)